In The Stepford Wives, Ira Levin imagines a world in which women are man-made and feminism doesn’t exist.

 Published in 1985, The Handmaid’s Tale anticipates a violent regime that strips away women’s rights and turns them into servants and breeders.

-More than a decade before Margaret Atwood, however, Ira Levin had already explored the feminist dystopia in his novel The Stepford Wives.
+More than a decade before Margaret Atwood, however, Ira Levin explored the feminist dystopia in his novel The Stepford Wives.

 The angel in the house

-Both women suspect something disturbing is happening to the women in Stepford, unlike in Norwood and other towns nearby:
+Both women suspect something disturbing is happening to the women in Stepford, unlike in Norwood and other towns nearby.
+Joanna comments:

-‘I went into Norwood to get my hair done for your party; I saw a dozen women who were rushed and sloppy and irritated and alive; I wanted to hug every one of them!’
+“I went into Norwood to get my hair done for your party; I saw a dozen women who were rushed and sloppy and irritated and alive; I wanted to hug every one of them!”

 What bothers Joanna and Bobbie about Stepford, of course, is that the other wives aren’t real, they’re perfect.

-For instance, when Joanna meets her neighbour, Carol Van Sant, she gets strong glamazon vibes.
+When Joanna meets her neighbour, Carol Van Sant, she gets strong glamazon vibes.
 Carol is beautiful, bosomy and impeccably dressed – and loves house keeping.

 My Fair Lady

-In fact, the women are reduced to ‘robots’ – they may even be dead, and animated entirely by some form of animatronics and preservatives.
-We know that they’re incapable of speech, because Claude Axhelm (of the Men’s Association) gets each wife to record herself speaking, presumably to programme the creature that will replace her after death.
+We know they’re incapable of free speech because Claude Axhelm gets each wife to record herself speaking.
+This is presumably to programme the creature that will replace her after death.

-The Greek myth of Pygmalion concerns a sculptor who falls in love with a statue.
-In Shaw’s play, professor of phonetics Henry Higgins plucks a flower girl from the streets and, by teaching her how to speak and act, turns her into a lady.
+The Greek myth of Pygmalion sees a sculptor fall in love with a statue.
+In Shaw’s play, professor of phonetics Higgins plucks a flower girl from the streets and, by teaching her how to speak and act, turns her into a lady.